 Regularly assessing potential threats and vulnerabilities is crucial for organizations to effectively mitigate risks and ensure the security of their sensitive information.

-Data governance risk assessment involves classifying data, identifying preventive controls, and evaluating the absence of controls.
+Data governance risk assessment involves classifying and managing data risk, identifying preventive controls, and evaluating the absence of controls.
 Organizations can make binary decisions regarding their data security measures by analyzing key risk indicators.

 Assessing the regularly updated risk landscape enables companies to identify areas where they may be vulnerable to breaches and take appropriate actions, such as breach notification procedures.